 license and valid IDP, but upon receipt of an Estonian residence permit or after living in Estonia for more than one year

-(whichever is shorter), American citizens must obtain an Estonian driving license.
-However, licenses cannot be issued until
+(whichever is shorter), U.S. citizens must obtain an Estonian driving license.
+However, licenses cannot be issued until you

-you have been in Estonia for 185 days within the past year.
-All individuals required to obtain an Estonian license must pass
+have been in Estonia for 185 days within the past year.
+All individuals required to obtain an Estonian license must pass both

-both a theoretical (written) and a practical driver's exam.
-An English-language version of the written exam is available and
+a written and a practical driver's exam.
+An English-language version of the written exam is available and the Road Administration

-Although road conditions in Estonia are generally good, some roads--especially in rural areas--are poorly lighted and are not up to Western standards.
-You may find that, compared to U.S. drivers, some drivers in Estonia can be aggressive, recklessly overtaking vehicles and traveling at high speed, even in crowded urban areas.
+Although road conditions in Estonia are generally good, some roads—especially in rural areas—are poorly lighted and are not up to Western standards.
+You may find that, compared to U.S. drivers, some drivers in Estonia can be aggressive, recklessly overtake vehicles and travel at high speed, even in crowded urban areas.
 Despite strict Estonian laws against driving under the influence of alcohol, accidents involving intoxicated drivers are frequent.
 It is not uncommon for the police to set up checkpoints on major streets and highways; you should pull over when asked by a police officer.
 You should always remain alert to the possibility of drunk drivers and pedestrians.